HITOGAWARII/WHSTechNotes/journal.md

 # December 16, 2024

 I am not looking forward to winter break.
 Why?
 'Cause I don't have my phone! >:( My winter break is to "Draw" told by my guardians themselves, I cannot think of anything to draw because of artblock.
 I feel exhausted working and having to work at home again!!

+# January 8, 2025

+I enjoyed doing projects or any other assignments that requires coding.
+As we contonue onto the next semester, I would like to learn how to use blender, unity and other programs that could be used to make a game.
+I'm interested on getting a certificate on coding as I plan to make a game in the future.

+# January 13, 2025

+The tech industry's pivot towards AI skills represents both a challenge and an opportunity for professionals.
+While AI technologies may render certain traditional roles obsolete, they simultaneously create new pathways for career advancement and innovation. ​By emphasizing AI skill development, continuous learning, and strategic networking, individuals can prepare themselves to thrive in an evolving job market that increasingly values adaptability and technological fluency.